webdriverio/webdriverio/website/docs/VisualTesting.md

 ### Running Programmatically

-Here is a minimal example of how to use `wdio-image-comparison-service` via `remote` options
+Here is a minimal example of how to use `wdio-image-comparison-service` via `remote` options:

 ```js
 import { remote } from "webdriverio";